Wishaw Thistle F.C.

 Wishaw Thistle F.C. was a Scottish football team, from the town of Wishaw in Lanarkshire.
 The club played in the Scottish Cup and subsidiary League competitions in the 1890s, and came within one vote of joining the Scottish League, but was wound up in 1900.

 History

-The first reference to the club is in its fielding a five-a-side team in a competition hosted by Wishaw Swifts F.C. at the start of the 1884–85 season.
-By the end of the Thistle's first season, it felt strong enough to challenge the senior Swifts, but the latter club - despite "very poor" play - was still able to win 5–0.
+The first reference to the club is ia match against Berryhill Athletic at the end of the 1883–84 season.
+By the end of the 1884–85 season, it felt strong enough to challenge the senior Wishaw Swifts, but the latter club - despite "very poor" play - was still able to win 5–0.

 Junior successes

 The Thistle was originally a Junior club and won the Lanarkshire Junior Cup competition in 1885–86, 1886–87, and 1887–88, the first of the finals seeing the Thistle hammer Hamilton West End 7–1.

 In 1887–88 the club won the second edition of the Scottish Junior Cup.
 The final against Maryhill F.C. needed three games to decide it.
 Wishaw won the first match, returning from the final venue in Larkhall to the town accompanied by two brass bands celebrating the win, but Maryhill protested about "rough play, full time not having been played, and a goal obtained by Wishaw being off-side".
 The Scottish Junior FA decided that there had been encroachment by the crowd - around half of whom entered free of charge owing to a failure in organization - and ordered a replay, thanks to the casting vote of the FA President Mr Crawford, who decided he would be referee for the replay.
 Before the second game could take place, Wishaw had the final of the Lanarkshire competition against Blantyre Thistle to play, which it won 3–2, but Thistle lost the national final 2–1.
 However, Thistle put in a protest, which was upheld, and finally took the trophy with a 3–1 win at Ibrox Park, having been behind at half-time.